Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/3cbede96-1d2a-4935-95bf-3efc3af829af" />

 Because the product_id attribute is not the primary key of the table, it doesn't need to be unique, and a new record is inserted successfully.
 If the value of product_name is different, a new record is created in the table.

-What do you think will happen if you try to insert a duplicate record?
-Return to the AWS Cloud9 IDE and try re-running the previous AWS CLI command (the up key helps here).
-Don't make any changes to the JSON record.
+I return to the AWS Cloud9 IDE and try re-running the previous AWS CLI command.
+I did not make any changes to the JSON record.

 In the DynamoDB console, choose Run again and review the Items returned list.
-Did you notice any changes.
-💁‍♂ When a primary key doesn't exist in the table, the DynamoDb put-item command inserts a new item.
+When a primary key doesn't exist in the table, the DynamoDb put-item command inserts a new item.
 However, if the primary key already exists, this command replaces the existing record with the new record, removing any previous attributes.
-This behavior is why you don't see a new item in the table: the record was overwritten with identical information.
+This behavior is why I don't see a new item in the table: the record was overwritten with identical information.
 The primary key prevents the same product_name values from being added multiple times.

 <img width="779" alt="image" src="https://github.com/user-attachments/assets/b7d89662-7c91-47d2-acb8-be1e43e231a6" />